denisosmani/stm32_pcb/README.md

 ![Schematic](images/scheme_stm32.PNG)

 ### PCB Layout and Routing
-The PCB is carefully routed to ensure stable operation, minimal noise, and good power distribution.
+The PCB is routed to ensure stable operation, minimal noise, and good power distribution.

 ![Routing and Layout](images/routings_stm32.PNG)